MishukAdhikari/current-bitcoin-price/readme.txt

 == Description ==

-This is a simple plugin which helps you to update real time Bitcoin Price by using <a href="https://api.coindesk.com">coindesk api</a>.
+A simple plugin which allow to get real time Bitcoin Price using <a href="https://api.coindesk.com">coindesk api</a>.

+How to use?
-If you need a ticker which is able to show the Current Bitcoin Price Follow the instructions bellow.
+Follow the instructions bellow.

 A few notes about the sections above: